handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

       className: 'htCenter',
     },
   ],
-  height: 'auto',
-  width: 'auto',
-  // enable sorting for every column
+  // enable sorting for all columns
   columnSorting: true,
   // exclude rows number 1 and 5 from sorting
   afterColumnSort() {